Togo and Benin - Voodoo Ceremony with Masks and Dance

 Lands of Voodoo and the Rituals of West Africa

 Along the Atlantic coast of West Africa, you'll truly find yourself in another world.
-A world of diverse indigenous tribes, ancient religions and beliefs, rituals that may seem strange and even harsh.
-But all of this is the unadulterated taste of an experience that cannot be felt anywhere else in the world.
+A world of numerous indigenous tribes, ancient religions and beliefs, and rituals that may seem strange and even harsh to you.
+But all of this is the genuine flavour of an experience that cannot be felt anywhere else in the world.

 Is this journey meant for you?